ekilah/ekilah.github.io/posts/heroku-shutdown-github-integration.md

 The last step here is to not _always_ delete the previous Heroku Review App for a given PR.
 I want to give the developer a choice in the matter, so they can choose if/when they want to delete the old Review App and create a new one.
 I chose this method to reduce the pain of pushing commits, but it will increase the work required to update a Review App a little.

-Just like our staging environments earlier, we'll require a dev go to the CircleCI dashboard, but this time, they will be choosing to approve an optional job on the existing CI pipeline for their branch.
+Just like our staging environments required pre-secret-CircleCi-setting-fix above, we'll require devs to go to the CircleCI dashboard, but this time, they will be choosing to approve an optional job on the existing CI pipeline for their branch.

 This can be done with a feature called an "approval job" on CircleCI.
 Adding `type: approval` to a workflow's job definition will create a job that requires a human to click a button before other, dependent jobs run.